VergaraC/Fruit-Map/README.md

   Victor Vergara

-With the assistance of Marcelo Hashimoto and Gustavo Calixto.
+With the assistance of Professor Marcelo Hashimoto and Assistant Professor Gustavo Calixto.